Khanattila/KNLMeansCL/README.md

 # KNLMeansCL #

-**KNLMeansCL** is an optimized pixelwise OpenCL implementation of the Non-local means denoising algorithm.
+**KNLMeansCL** is an optimized OpenCL implementation of the Non-local means denoising algorithm.
 Every pixel is restored by the weighted average of all pixels in its search window.
 The level of averaging is determined by the filtering parameter h.

 ### Supported image format ###